jasmineakbari/teamProfileGenerator/README.md

 Made with ❤️ by: [GitHub](http://github.com/jasmineakbari) http://github.com/jasmineakbari

-If you would like to contribute to this work please feel free to submit any push/pull request, create issues or reach out to me at my email: jasmineakbari@yahoo.com.
+If you would like to contribute to this work please feel free to submit any push/pull requests, create issues or reach out to me at my email: jasmineakbari@yahoo.com.